As UN jobs disappear, foreign graduates struggle to stay in Geneva

 Over the past year, the United Nations and international organisations with a special status in Geneva have lost about 3,500 jobs as they restructure and face funding cuts from major contributors.
 This represents a 13-15% reduction of their staff in the city, according to Yannick Roulin, executive director of the Geneva International Welcome Centre (CAGI).
 Just in November the International Labour Organization (ILO) said it was considering relocating its headquarters.
 The same month UNICEF said most of its workforce was moving to Rome.

-Those on the forefront of those cuts are non-EU graduates, who cannot stay in Switzerland without a work permit.
+At the forefront of those cuts are non-EU graduates, who cannot stay in Switzerland without a work permit.
 For many of those students, UN institutions were the only job market realistically open to them; their main motivation for studying in Geneva was often the hope of starting their career in the UN system.

 Many schools in Geneva cater to this demand such as the Graduate Institute, the University of Geneva, the International Institute, the Geneva School of Diplomacy or the Geneva Academy.
 They offer courses in international relations, advocacy, diplomacy, international law and human rights, or humanitarian action.